eudoxia0/eudoxia0.github.io/article/_drafts/ad-hoc-emacs-packages-with-nix.md

 # cabal-mode

-Recently I created a tiny Haskell project, and when I opened the `.cabal` file, noticed it had no syntax highlighting.
+Today I created a tiny Haskell project, and when I opened the `.cabal` file, noticed it had no syntax highlighting.
 I was surprised to find there's no `cabal-mode` in MELPA.
 But coincidentally, someone started working on this literally [three weeks ago][cm]!
 So I wrote a small expression to package this